jarokaz/Azure_AI_Infrastructure/README.md

 https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest

+### Azure Cloud Shell
-## Azure Cloud Shell
+Azure Cloud Shell includes all pre-requisites required for the workshop.

-Alternatively, I you cannot or don't want to install the required pre-requisties on your workstation, you can use Azure Cloud Shell.
+### Azure Data Science VM
+Azure Data Science Virtual Machine includes all pre-requisites.

 ## Create the workshop's resource group and storage
 All Azure resources created during the workshop will be hosted in the same resource group.
 It will simplify navigation and clean-up.
 This streamlined approach will work well for the workshop but does not represent the best practice for more complex production deployments.
 Refer to you organization's Azure guidance when setting up production grade environments.